 Under the Adviser's Code of Ethics, the personnel of the Adviser are permitted to invest in the same securities as held by the Fund.
 However, the trading of such investments are subject to blackout periods.
-Copies of the Adviser's Codes of Ethics are on file with the SEC, and are available to the public.
-While the Adviser's Code of Ethics is reasonably designed to prevent conflicts arising from personal securities transactions by access persons there can be no assurance that these policies and procedures will be effective, however.
+Copies of the Codes of Ethics are on file with the SEC, and are available to the public.
+While the Codes of Ethics are reasonably designed to prevent conflicts arising from personal securities transactions by access persons there can be no assurance that these policies and procedures will be effective, however.

-Under its Code of Ethics, the personnel of the Sub-Adviser are permitted to invest in the same securities as held by the Fund.
+Under its Code of Ethics, the personnel of the Sub-Adviser are permitted to invest in the same securities as held by the Funds.
 However, the trading of such investments is subject to blackout periods.
-While the Sub-Adviser's Code of Ethics is reasonably designed to prevent conflicts arising from personal securities transactions by access persons there can be no assurance that these policies and procedures will be effective, however.
+While the Code of Ethics is reasonably designed to prevent conflicts arising from personal securities transactions by access persons there can be no assurance that these policies and procedures will be effective, however.